Narrative

 This portrait captures a Himba man adorned with the ondatu, a traditional single braided plait worn by young, unmarried men of northern Namibia and southern Angola.
 Extending from the back of the head, the ondatu is often coated in otjize, a distinctive mixture of red ochre and fat that symbolizes vitality and cultural identity.

-More than a hairstyle, the ondatu is a marker of age, status, and social belonging.
+More than a hairstyle, the ONDATU is a marker of age, status, and social belonging.
 Its form—shaved sides framing a long, deliberate braid—embodies strength, maturity, and readiness for adulthood.
 Within Himba society, this style represents a transitional phase: once a man marries, the ondatu is replaced by a cloth headdress or the more elaborate ombya, signaling a new stage of life.

 This artwork preserves a tradition deeply rooted in a semi‑nomadic way of living, offering a glimpse into the visual language through which the Himba express identity, heritage, and personal journey.